mdkvalheim/mdkvalheim.github.io/research.md

 I like to think about interesting mathematical problems arising from those in the physical universe.

-My research interests are nonlinear systems in general, and in particular dynamics and control, geometry and topology, and stochastic processes.
+My research interests are nonlinear systems in general and, in particular, dynamics and control, geometry and topology, and stochastic processes.

 Specific topics related to my work: the feedback stabilization problem in control theory, Koopman operator theory, data-driven algorithms, closed one-forms in dynamics, Morse/Conley theory, stochastic processes and topology, invariant manifolds, bifurcations, and geometric mechanics.

 ---
 ## Published or accepted journal papers:
-* **A generalization of the Hopf degree theorem**.
-    Matthew D. Kvalheim.
-    Proceedings of the American Mathematical Society, Accepted (2022). ([arxiv][24])
 * **Planning of obstacle-aided navigation for multi-legged robots using a sampling-based method over directed graphs**.
    Kaustav Chakraborty, Haodi Hu, Matthew D. Kvalheim, and Feifei Qian.
    IEEE Robotics and Automation Letters, Accepted (2022). ([article][27])